Hosting and bandwidth provided by MacAce.net.

 Photo Credit: Apple, Inc. (iPad 2 and Smart Cover)

-In a major point of external differentiation, the original iPad line lacks a camera whereas the iPad 2 models have front and rear mounted cameras.
+In a major point of external differentiation, the original iPad line lacks cameras entirely whereas the iPad 2 models have front and rear mounted cameras.
 The rear camera supports HD video recording (720p up to 30 FPS with audio), and functions as a still camera as well, although Apple does not specify megapixels.
 The front mounted camera, designed to be used for video conferencing in conjunction with Apple's provided "FaceTime" software over a Wi-Fi network, takes VGA quality photos and video up to 30 FPS.

 Internal Differences